Pravesh9/Hoop_Stars_Clone/README.md

 You can change the min Points Needed to win the game in "ScoreManager" Script

-Changs Can be done via Inspector
+Changes Can be done via Inspector